All Episodes

 She's a 41-year-old substitute teacher, says her fitness and unorthodox self-taught technique make her a formidable opponent.

-Uh I'm not answering that.
+Uh, I'm not answering that.

-Snurley, you're not going to trap me.
+You're not going to trap me.

-Sterling just asked her the IFB, what does she look like?
+Snerley just asked her the IFB, what does she look like?

 We all know that women's looks have nothing to do with it.

-That that's that's such a neanderthal question.
+That's such a Neanderthal question.

-You ask this with a reporter here.
+You ask this with a reporter here doing a story on me, and you ask you that.

-Um it's too tough to tell here.
+It's too tough to tell here.

 Men don't want to play with her.